The Song of the Libelungs

 2.

 The two walk through the ash, scattering it into magical rainbows.
 At only a quarter of a geometric unit, the Plantations grow, although, because of the slope, nothing can be seen.
 There, shady trees with lilac and white leaves bear fruit.
 There, when you step, the wet clay creaks under your feet.
 There are people there.
 People like me, like you, living people, who fall in love, who talk, eat and sleep.
-People, one behind the other, signaling with the smoke of the fires from hill to hill, evening after evening, that they were not buried in ashes, that they populate the planet, strong, free to the Horizon beyond which the Suns rise, and beyond by him.
+People, one behind the other, signaling with the smoke of the fires from hill to hill, evening after evening, that they were not buried in ashes, that they populate the planet, strong, free up to the Horizon beyond which the Suns rise, and up to beyond it.
 And only a quarter of a geometric unit: The wasteland, the multicolored ashes, the leeches, the cracked soil, the Necropolis.

 The two traverse the Wilderness, probing the dust here and there with their spears.